Buyer guide

 WalkingPad A1 Pro

-The A1 Pro is the developer default.
-Stable enough for heavy typing, quiet enough for standups, and with Paceora, fully controllable from the keyboard.
+The A1 Pro is the developer default: stable enough for heavy typing, practical enough for a real office, and with Paceora, controllable from the keyboard.

 Runner-up